 “The colourful egg-shaped structure which includes modelled representations of both animals and plants is meant to provide an engaging way to encourage zoo visitors to consider the many ways that everything in nature is connected,” explained Laurie Skene, Manager of Communications for the zoo.
 “We hope that this public art piece will appeal to all of our guests, but in particular to the many thousands of children who visit the zoo each year.”

-Guests will be able to walk right through the egg-shaped structure located just outside of the zoo’s main north entrance and enjoy the engaging embedments that are characteristic of Brower Hatcher creations such as his other well-known Canadian public art piece, the Kelowna bear.
-(See attached backgrounder on the artist.)
-The egg will be able to be illuminated at night and is expected to be fully assembled and open for public enjoyment by the end of November.
+Guests are able to walk right through the egg-shaped structure located just outside of the zoo’s main north entrance and enjoy the engaging embedments that are characteristic of Brower Hatcher creations such as his other well-known Canadian public art piece, the Kelowna bear.
+At night The egg is illuminated.